GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 to the direction of motion of the *center* of the robot.
 A resistive/dampening torque is similarly applied, that is proportional to this aggregate friction force.
-This is a vast simplification, because in reality, each wheel has it's unique contribution to drag, taking into account it's direction (remember that these are meccanum wheels) and also the relative speed of the wheels and the ground - is there slipping?
+This is a vast simplification, because in reality, each wheel has it's unique contribution to drag, taking into account it's direction (remember that these are mecanum wheels) and also the relative speed of the wheels and the ground - is there slipping?
 If not, is the speed matching what the motor would have it do?
 So this is a very ham-handed approximation.
 2. The wheels are assumed to be perfectly located and oriented at the corners of a square.